Late-night hosts, TV pundits slam Cruz for taking ‘the world’s shortest spring break’ to Cancun

 “From Ted Cruz’s perspective, what exactly is the big deal?” asked MSNBC host Chris Hayes.
 “There are a million things a senator could do in a middle of a disaster.”

-Besides liaising between government agencies, ramping up constituent services and highlighting problems to federal officials, Hayes said Cruz could have at least knocked on doors to check in on neighbors.
+Besides liaising between government agencies, ramping up constituent services and highlighting problems to federal officials, Hayes said Cruz could have at least knocked on doors to check on neighbors.
 But instead, the senator “basically sees his job as being a guy who records a podcast, goes on Fox News and tweets snarky jokes.”

 Kimmel, meanwhile, lamented that the nonstop headlines about Cruz’s vacation had detracted from another noteworthy voyage.